-Designed to help working families to buy their first home
+Designed to help working households buy their first home

 Our Shared Ownership Programme provides an opportunity for you and Housing Foundation to share the ownership of a property.
 You would buy a majority share of the property (usually 60% or more) making it more affordable for you than if you were to buy 100%.

-In this example, Housing Foundation retains 30% ownership of the property.
+In this example, Housing Foundation retains 40% ownership of the property.
 You can buy our share out over time as your savings and/or income grow.
-Your funds for the initial purchase come from your deposit saved and the mortgage amount borrowed from the bank.
+Your funds for the initial purchase come from your deposit and the mortgage from the bank.

 Rent to Own (HomeSaver Programme)